-We have a number of station upgrades planned for this fall.
-Our planned upgrades include:
+We have several station upgrades planned for this fall.
+Our planned upgrades include the following:

-- Adding a new Elecraft KPA1500 Solid State Amplifier to our station.
-The KPA1500 will be shared between the Icom IC-7610 and our FlexRadio 6700 based Remote Operating Gateway
+- Adding a new shared Elecraft KPA1500 Solid State Amplifier to our station.
+The KPA1500 will be shared between the Icom IC-7610 and our FlexRadio 6700-based Remote Operating Gateway.

 We always begin our station projects by updating our station design documents.